armanbzi/ADSDB_Project_WildLife_Assist_Pipeline/README.md

 ### Interactive usage:

- - By shoosing option 1(run complete data processing scripts), starts data retrieving, formatting, storing, embedding, and provide all necessary data to apply similarity and identification tasks
+ - By choosing option 1 (run complete data processing scripts), starts data retrieving, formatting, storing, embedding, and provide all necessary data to apply similarity and identification tasks
  - By choosing option 2, can choose each script separately one by one.
  - By choosing option 3, can apply an analysis using SonarQube on all code,